ShellyLeee/shellyleee.github.io/_posts/2026-04-25-survival_analysis.md

 These differences are consistent with the survival analysis results.
 Customers who leave tend to do so earlier, and they also tend to pay higher monthly rates.

 Table 3 summarizes the main descriptive differences between churned and non-churned customers.

-<p>Table 3 summarizes the descriptive statistics by churn status.</p>

 <div class="table-responsive rounded z-depth-1 p-2 mt-3 mb-2">
   <table class="table table-hover table-sm mb-0">